hi021/pogstats/README.md

 ## the how
 1. get a CSV dump of all currently ranked, loved, and approved beatmaps for osu!standard
-    - convert into the right schema and upload it into postgres
+    - convert into the right schema and upload it into Postgres
-2. TODO: beatmap-fetch: continuously listen to beatmap updates on the osu! beatmap events endpoint
+2. beatmapset-fetch: continuously listen to beatmap updates on the osu! beatmapset events endpoint (TBD, this endpoint suckk)
 3. scores-fetch: continuously listen to new scores on the osu! `/scores` endpoint
     - for any beatmap not in the database try respektive's osu-beatmap-db to avoid spamming osu!
-API (TODO: replace it with the osu! beatmap events endpoint from 2. for higher quality up-to-date data)
+API (TODO: replace it with the osu! beatmap events endpoint from 2. for higher quality up-to-date data?)
     - for any user not in the database fetch them from the osu! user lookup endpoint (TODO: may use respektive's score-rank-api for the top 10k players in ranked score)
     - TODO: surgically update ranking rollup and player ruleset stats tables with the new scores
     - TODO: figure out if restricted players' scores are broadcast on this endpoint